-This paper (1200-1600 words, submitted via email as a .doc or similar attachment) gives you an opportunity to start studying and analyzing your community by focusing on an innovation produced by someone within the community and used by the community.
+This paper (minimum 1200 words, submitted via email as a .doc or similar attachment) gives you an opportunity to start studying and analyzing your community by focusing on an innovation produced by someone within the community and used by the community.
 We can understand “innovation” broadly: the innovation might be an object or an idea, a tool or technology, a particular text, concept, or theory, a way of doing or making things, or anything else along these lines.

 The Innovation Paper should incorporate some research but should ultimately move beyond information to analysis.
 We want you to inform us about the innovation, but we also want deeper insight into the innovation and how it has contributed to your community.
 This aspect of your work might draw on research, but it should also draw on your own critical thinking.
 Your paper should address the following prompts and questions: